opensky/LdapBundle/README.md

 ### Security Component

-Additionally, the LDAP UserProvider should be added as a provider for a firewall:
+This bundle is currently intended to be used alongside Apache's mod_auth_ldap.
+As such, it must be configured to operate with a PreAuthenticatedAuthenticationProvider.
+A pre-auth provider for HTTP basic authentication is included, and may be configured as follows:

     # app/config/security.yml